stuartellis/button/README.md

 It expects that your CloudFormation template file has the name *template.yaml*, that the parameters files is called *parameters.json*, and that the tags file is called *tags.json*.
 You can specify other names as options if you need to.

-To automatically decide the name of the CloudFormation stack, it looks for tags called *Project* and *Environment*.
-The AWS CloudFormation stack is assumed to have the name *project-environment*, which match the *Project* and *Environment* tags.
+To automatically decide the name of the CloudFormation stack, it looks for tags called *Project*, *Environment* and *Tier*.
+The AWS CloudFormation stack is assumed to have the name *project-environment-tier*, which match these tags.
 If this is not what you want, use the *-s* option to specify the name of the stack.